For the past year, RAFT has collected and diverted 700 cubic feet of material every day.

 Earth Day is a beloved national holiday celebrated on April 22nd.
 This year Resource Area for Teaching (RAFT) joins the celebration by collecting and diverting 700 cubic feet of donations from businesses located in and around San Jose and Denver, Colorado.

 RAFT provides affordable hands-on education tools that engage students and increases their learning comprehension.
 Since its creation in 1994, RAFT has achieved its mission by upcycling donated materials from local businesses that would otherwise end up in landfills.
-RAFT’s resource centers collect anything from bottle caps, cardboard, and raw wood, to promotional branded items, fabric scraps, and corks.
+RAFT’s resource center collect anything from bottle caps, cardboard, and raw wood, to promotional branded items, fabric scraps, and corks.

 “Without these supplies we wouldn’t be able to build our educational kits that are so important for a child’s development.
 We especially focus on science, technology, engineering, and math (STEM).
 We want students to explore these concepts in creative and investigative ways that lead them to advanced exploration and gives them the confidence to solve real-world problems,” says Grainger Marburg, RAFT’s CEO.